Welcome to our pourover coffee guide. Either you're here because you're already a huge fan of filter coffee, and you'd like some more tips.

 Pressure

 The last type to cover is pressure.
-This means that the brewing device you use creates some force to push water through the coffee grounds using pressure.
+This means that the brewing device you use exerts pressure to push water through the coffee grounds.

-The result is an increase in body which can result in a rich delicious cup of coffee.
+The result is a fuller body, yielding a rich, delicious cup of coffee.
 The popular Aeropress Coffee Maker uses approximately 3 bars of pressure since you manually apply hand pressure.

-Although, it has been labelled as an espresso maker it's primary function is filter coffee because espresso is classified at around 8-9 bars.
+Although it has been labelled an espresso maker, its primary function is to filter coffee, as espresso is typically produced at 8-9 bars.

-An espresso machine is used to create a far much viscous and concentrated beverage which is also much shorter in volume.
+An espresso machine produces a far more viscous, concentrated beverage that is also much shorter in volume.

 Types of Pourover Coffee:

-Pourover coffee has been around since 1908, when it was first popularised by Amalie Auguste Melitta Bentz.
+Pourover coffee has been around since 1908, when Amalie Auguste Melitta Bentz first popularised it.
 So how did she discover this forge this new coffee brewing device?

 Fortunately for us, she was fed up with drinking percolated coffee because of the excess coffee grounds left in her cup.
-She decided to invent a device that used blotch paper with a small hole in to trap the coffee grounds as the coffee was brewed.
+She decided to invent a device that used blotter paper with a small hole to trap coffee grounds as the coffee was brewed.

-Thankfully, this produced a far cleaner cup and the Melitta Brewer was born.
-In recent years, brands like Hario have created popular version including the Hario V60.
-You can read our guide fo brewing with a Hario V60.
+Thankfully, this produced a far cleaner cup, and the Melitta Brewer was born.
+In recent years, brands like Hario have created popular versions, including the Hario V60.
+You can read our guide for brewing with a Hario V60.

 Hario V60